I have cultivated a lot of

 I also believe in the opportunity of redemption, of helping people, but I also question myself, how much should I support those that are victims of their own choices.
 Should I feel sorry for them when they have consistently and knowingly made bad choices?

 I am a regular listener of the Fat Wallet Show on Financial Literacy.
-A major skill deficit, which people are quick to blame the schooling system.
+A major skill deficit, which people are quick to blame the schooling system, how they should have learnt about taxes instead of Calculus.
 Normally eliciting a chuckle and agreement – deferring responsibility.
-The question I have, they know it’s a deficit, so why in the 5, 10, 20 years since have they never picked up a book or downloaded a freely available podcast.
+The question I have is that they know it’s a deficit, so why in the 5, 10, 20 years since have they never picked up a book or downloaded a freely available podcast.

 During one episode Fat Wallet episode, Kristia said something so powerful when talking about debt, that I stopped the car to listen to it again.
 The question was around a strategy for getting out of debt.
 The typical strategies start with inventorying the individual’s debt and then choosing a method.
 Instead, Kristia said, the first thing you need is a behavioural change.